drone-plugins/drone-snyk/README.md

 * image the name of the image you wish to scan.
 * snyk (optional) auth token for snyk (without this you will get 10 scans a month)

+> Notice: Be aware that the Docker plugin currently requires privileged capabilities, otherwise the integrated Docker daemon is not able to start.

 Below is an example `.drone.yml` that uses this plugin.

 ```yaml